 Successful digital transformation projects bring with them many benefits not only for the business but for the individual employees too.

 However, while the C levels are aware of their benefits, e.g. high ROI and reduced training costs, most of the workforce have no idea how the transformation will benefit them.

 While ROI and cost reductions are crucial to success, there are so many other benefits that would strike a connection with employees and get them to adopt the change.

 - Quicker task completion

-It’s essential when trying to create a positive perception of change, you make it clear to your workforce how it will affect them in their day-to-day lives.
+When trying to create a positive perception of change, it’s essential you make it clear to your workforce how it will affect them in their day-to-day lives.

-If employees know that adopting this software will make their life easier, you will undoubtedly overshadow the fear associated with change.
+If employees know that adopting this software will make their life easier, you will undoubtedly overcome the fear associated with change.

 Update your communication method

 Determining what messaging will work for your workforce is one part of the challenge, but ensuring employees receive the communications is another.

 Organizations often rely on traditional communication methods/mass emails to communicate with their workforce.
 However, there a two major flaws with this communication method.